otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Concatenate all the Prekey Messages.
 Assign `N` as the number of Prekey Messages.
 1. Concatenate the Client Profile, if it needs to be published.
 Assign `K` to `01`.
-If there is no Client Profile, assign '00' to `K`.
+If there is no Client Profile, assign 0x00 to `K`.
 1. Concatenate all Prekey Profiles, if they need to be published.
 Assign `J` as the number of Prekey Profiles.
-If they are none, assign '00' to `J`.
+If there are none, assign 0x00 to `J`.
 1. Calculate the `Prekey MAC`:
    * If client profiles and Prekey profiles are present:
      `KDF(usagePreMAC, prekey_mac_k || message type || N ||